Frequently Asked Questions

 Yes

-Will the turf need to be replaced in future, and will the town have to pay?
+Will the turf need to be replaced in the future?

 Yes, the turf will need to be replaced in about 12-15 years.
 But the program will raise and continue to fundraise not just for original construction but for future replacement costs.